 3ve was capable of even more video impressions and also managed to work despite ads.txt – actually using ads.txt lists to spoof inventory.

-It turned out that a team of Russian and Kazakh nationals were behind this huge scam, making an estimated $29 million from the efforts.
+It turned out that a team of Russian and Kazakh nationals was behind this huge scam, and the team made an estimated $29 million from its efforts.

 HummingBad